phelps-sg/llm-cooperation/llm-cooperation.md

 The default "helpful assistant" behavior of AI chatbots such as GPT-3 has been noted to differ from that of specific simulacra instantiated by user prompts (e.g., "You are a ruthless equities trader").
-Researchers have argued that the prompt itself plays a crucial role in shaping the emergent goals of the instantiated simulacrum.
+Researchers have argued that the prompt itself plays a crucial role in shaping the emergent behaviour from the model.
+Therefore any assessment of goal-like behaviour in large-language models must sytematically evaluate behaviour as a function of features of the user-supplied prompt.

 ## Methods